jose-ameijeiras/galipoly/README.md

 1-To play the game

+        1a-Download all the R files in the same folder.

-	1a- Open game_Galipoly.R
+	1b- Open game_Galipoly.R

-	1b- Change in the file the folder direction for where the Complete_Galipoly is downloaded.
+	1c- Change in the file the folder direction for where the Complete_Galipoly is downloaded.

-	1c- Execute this script
+	1d- Execute this script

 2-To change the street names: names_Galipoly.R